COMMON.CLOSE

 2. Surface Quality

 Inspect the surface for imperfections.
 Genuine pearls may have slight imperfections or irregularities on their surface due to the layers of mother-of-pearl.
 They are not perfectly smooth like glass or plastic imitations.
-Imitation pearls generally have a smooth, flawless surface.
+This isn't a flaw, but a sign of their organic origin.

 Compare the weight of the pearl to similar-sized beads or pearls.
 Genuine pearls tend to feel heavier than imitations due to their solid structure.
 Faux pearls often feel lighter and hollow.